LauraTDauden/Legend-Of-The-Ball-Game/README.md

 ![imagen](https://user-images.githubusercontent.com/84546617/198852865-6894f357-c5ba-4d75-87e2-6a1fa88d8607.png)
 - Reach the end of the level and pick the magic pill
-- Experiment combining your jumps with the bounciness of the yellow tiles to reach higher and further!
+- Experiment combining your jumps at the right moment with the bounciness of the yellow tiles to reach higher and further!
+See how the physics change when passing through them and how they can help you to win the game.

 ### **Level 2**